colemanm/future-of-geo/notes.md

 this is cool:

-smart (and passionate) people can volunteer to help
+smart (and passionate) people can volunteer to help (citizen engagement)

-data gets better
+data improves

+---

+transparency

+honest use of taxpayer dollars, publishing tools make it easier than sharing historically has been

 ---